-Esenelle is a men's jewelry brand focused on producing the highest quality bracelets for both adults and children.
+Esenelle is a men's jewellery brand focused on producing the highest quality bracelets for both adults and children.
 We spent 5 minutes with the founders, Sanda and Leonardo to find out what makes them tick.

 How did Esenelle begin?